michal-glos-brq/LSTM-from-scratch/docs/README.md

 # LSTM from scratch

 This repository implements and documents a custom LSTM neural network used for sentiment analysis, more generally - single value regression from a written text.
 The Amazon and TripAdvisor datasets include particular reviews with star ranking given along them.
 Those rankings are the subject of prediction.
-This project was made as a part of my MsC. studies in FIT - BUT.
+This project was made as a part of my MsC. studies in FIT - BUT: As a demonstration of understanding the inner working of recurrent (LSTM in particular) neural networks.
+The examples, even though were from the real world, be considered toy examples.
+The trained models could not be capable of meaningful operation given the combination of hardware limitations in computational power and memory (RTX 2060 eGPU + i7 11th gen), model architecture and the complexity of datasets

 # Key features